ORCID/orcid-openid-examples/js-implicit-popup/readme.md

 To test locally
 ---------------
+- start a webserver in this directory
-- use `python -m SimpleHTTPServer 8080` in this directory to start a web server
+  - use `python -m SimpleHTTPServer 8080` or
+  - use `http-server` (`npm install http-server -g` to install)
 - visit http://localhost:8080/start_page.html
 - test
 - update to use your credentials and the live service.
 Details in the html file.